North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Best North Carolina BBQ Restaurants Alston Bridges Shelby NC Image

 You can’t talk about Cleveland County without Red and Alston Bridges.
-While it is often assumed that Red and Alston were related, they actually were not.
-Both men did train under Warner Stamey and continued his legacy of Lexington-style barbecue in Cleveland County.
+While it is often assumed that Red and Alston were related, they were not.
+Both men trained under Warner Stamey and continued his legacy of Lexington-style barbecue in Cleveland County.

 Today, Reid Bridges continues his grandfather’s tradition of smoking delicious meat.
-Using the same distributor for his short shank shoulders that Alston did, this barbecue joint is packed from open to close.
+Using the same distributor for his short shank shoulders that Alston did, this barbecue joint in Shelby is packed from open to close.

 With no fancy sides and just a couple of varieties on how you want your meat, Alston Bridges is where you go for juicy legacy barbecue.